grafana/agent/docs/overview.md

 ## Logs

-Grafana Cloud Agent supports collecting logs and sending them to Loki using its `loki` subsystem.
+Grafana Agent supports collecting logs and sending them to Loki using its `loki` subsystem.
 This is done by utilizing the upstream [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) client, which is the official first-party log collection client created by the Loki